Table of Contents

-If none of the statements above apply to you, your tax form instructions may have all the information you need to find out if you can claim the EIC and to figure the amount of your EIC.
+If none of the statements above apply to you, your tax form instructions may have all the information you need to find out if you can claim the EIC and to figure your EIC.
 You may not need this publication.
 But you can read it to find out whether you can take the EIC and to learn more about the EIC.

 No, you can qualify for the EIC without a qualifying child if you are at least age 25 but under age 65 and your earned income is less than $14,880 ($20,430 if married filing jointly).
 See chapter 3.

-If you can claim the EIC, you can either have the IRS figure the amount of your credit, or you can figure it yourself.
+If you can claim the EIC, you can either have the IRS figure your credit, or you can figure it yourself.
 To figure it yourself, you can complete a worksheet in the instructions for the form you file.
 To find out how to have the IRS figure it for you, see chapter 4.

 You can use the index to look up specific information.
 In most cases, index entries will point you to headings, tables, or a worksheet.